-Learn more about huddle rooms and their benefits below.
+Learn more about huddle rooms and their benefits below, or visit our collaboration solutions page for more insights into effective business collaboration.

 Huddle rooms are the result of changing demographics and financial mandates to make efficient use of space.
 They continue to drive change in how we meet.
 Traditional conference rooms continue to serve an important role in larger meetings.